FAR-Lab/Interactive-Lab-Hub/Lab 2/Extending the Pi.md

 Try running `python library_example.py`.

-Some important things to note:
+Some important things to note from the code:

  * We create an I2C device to handle communication with the pi.
  * We then scan for devices on the bus